sfiera/gbkiss.org/content/index.rst

 GBKiss is a platform developed by `Hudson Soft`_ and released in 1997 for the `Nintendo Game Boy`_.
 Supported cartridges_ can store files_ and transfer them wirelessly over infrared.

-Hudson developed a number of files for the platform and distributed them in a number ways:
+Hudson developed a number of files for GBKiss and distributed them via multiple channels:

 *  As built-in software (`Kiss-Mon 2`_) distributed with `Pocket Bomberman`_;
 *  Through a `promotional cartridge`_ in partnership with the Famitsu Bros gaming magazine;
 *  With the `GBKiss Link`_ infrared modem, bundled on an included floppy disk; and
-*  As downloads on the Hudson website for use with the GBKiss Link.
+*  As downloads on the Hudson website for use with the GBKiss Link modem.

 GBKiss was never released outside of Japan.
 It was supported only for a short time, and it is unclear how widely GBKiss software was ever distributed.
 This website serves to document and preserve it.